 Here is a picture of Nadiene in front of the giant 55 ton fiddle at the Sydney Concert hall in Cape Breton, Nova Scotia.

-I love to play the whistle in interesting places, just to hear the natural variety of sounds that are around us everyplace we go.
-When I mention about playing in the wind and out in the cold, there is a good reason to be concerned that the whistle you play can be trusted to perform under adverse conditions.
+I love to play the whistle in interesting places.
+Playing in the wind and out in the cold, there is a reason for concern the whistle you play will perform well.
 If you are in a parade and the wind comes up, is your whistle going to cut out and leave with the first strong breeze?
-If you are playing for a group and the room is air conditioned, is your whistle going
+If you are playing for a group and the room is air conditioned, is your whistle going to go flat?

 “It’s a pleasure when I play your Low-D whistle during services (with a microphone).
 I always get compliments and questions on what a wonderful instrument that it is.
 People like the sound and it’s never too cold to play it.
-Metal whistles can’t be played cleanly in an unheated church in winter.”
+Metal whistles can’t play in an unheated church in winter.”

 When I checked with my friend Ken Roy and told him about this e-mail, he laughed and said he had forgotten the unheated churches in the winter when he was in the military and stationed in Europe.

-Ripley, the cocker spaniel only responded to three short quick whistle blasts at the high pitch and that was his unique come home call.
-There has been some very good feedback on the dog whistle and I will be offering an updated version shortly that is pitched a bit lower than the original Crisis Whistle.
-This should be a versatile whistle that will work under a wide variety of situations and will come with some informational instructions on using the whistle to train your dog.
+Ripley – a cocker spaniel only responded to three short quick whistle blasts at the high pitch.
+There has been some very good feedback on the dog whistle and I will be offering an updated version shortly.
+It will be a versatile whistle that will work under a wide variety of situations.
+It will come with some informational instructions on using the whistle to train your dog.

 Here are a few of the comments I received recently.

-I answered this one by saying that I thought it was possible to get rich by doing anything, but if I get fabulously rich from making whistles, I will become a Philanthropist (which was my first choice anyway).
+I answered this one by saying that I thought it was possible to get rich by doing anything.
+But if I get rich from making whistles, I will become a Philanthropist (which was my first choice anyway).

-The D whistle arrived a couple of days ago, but I was very busy with family matters and just got down to giving it a go.
-Nice tone and it plays quickly with a good clear sound.
+The D whistle arrived a couple of days ago, but I was very busy with family matters and got down to giving it a go.
+Nice tone and it plays with a good clear sound.
 Volume is plenty.
-I believe I could raise New Foundland in the morning from my kitchen door.
+I could raise New Foundland in the morning from my kitchen door.
 Thanks for a good trade.
 Michael, Nova Scotia